TEDJS235/Week-3/README.md

 ## Discord Summary

 In **Week 3**, I explored the topic of concurrency in programming languages, focusing on the contrast between functional and imperative approaches.
-Functional programming handles concurrency using **immutability**, **pure functions**, and abstractions like **message passing** (e.g., Actor Model) and **software transactional memory (STM)**.
-These features make concurrent programming safer by avoiding shared mutable state.
-For instance, languages like **Erlang** and **Haskell** rely heavily on these principles to ensure error-free and scalable concurrent execution.
+Functional programming manages concurrency by emphasizing **immutability**, **pure functions**, and abstractions like **message passing** (e.g., the Actor Model) and **software transactional memory (STM)**.
+These features avoid shared mutable state, reducing common issues like race conditions and deadlocks.
+Languages like **Erlang** and **Haskell** exemplify this paradigm, providing tools that make concurrent programming safer, more predictable, and scalable.

-Imperative programming, in contrast, provides low-level control over concurrency using **threads**, **locks**, and shared memory.
-While this model is more flexible and performant, it introduces significant challenges, such as race conditions, deadlocks, and increased debugging complexity.
+Imperative programming, on the other hand, relies on low-level constructs such as **threads**, **locks**, and shared memory to manage concurrency.
+While these approaches are powerful and offer high performance, they come with trade-offs, such as the risk of **thread interference**, **deadlocks**, and greater debugging complexity.
+Developers must manually handle synchronization, which increases overhead and potential for errors.

-Historically, milestones like the **Actor Model (1973)** laid the foundation for functional message-passing systems, while **Go's Goroutines** and **Akka Framework** (Scala) further enhanced concurrent programming.
-These innovations address scalability and reliability challenges in modern systems.
+Historically, the **Actor Model (1973)** by Carl Hewitt laid the foundation for functional concurrency models by introducing message passing.
+Later advancements like **Go’s Goroutines** and **Scala’s Akka Framework** built on these ideas to offer scalable and lightweight concurrency primitives.
+Goroutines, in particular, enable massive parallelism with minimal memory overhead, making them ideal for cloud-scale applications.

-This week, I also explored lightweight threads versus traditional threads and the trade-offs involved.
-Lightweight threads like Go's Goroutines offer efficient scheduling and minimal overhead, making them suitable for modern cloud-scale applications.

----

-**Interesting Question**:
-What are the major trade-offs between lightweight threads (e.g., Go's Goroutines) and heavy threads in traditional imperative languages?
+This week, I reflected on the trade-offs between lightweight threads (e.g., Goroutines) and traditional heavyweight threads.
+Lightweight threads allow for efficient concurrency scheduling, but may introduce challenges when interfacing with shared state or blocking calls.
+Comparing the two models highlights the balance between performance, scalability, and ease of programming.

 ---